balassy/MMM-ModuleToggleButton/README.md

 git clone https://github.com/balassy/MMM-ModuleToggleButton.git
 ```

+2. Run `npm install` in the `modules/MMM-ModuleToggleButton` folder to install its dependencies.

-2. Add the following configuration block to the modules array in the `config/config.js` file:
+3. Add the following configuration block to the modules array in the `config/config.js` file to control the visibility of the built-in Clock and Calendar modules:

 ```js
 var config = {